 By the way, for those people who feel apprehensive, please don’t worry that they’ll appear in the middle of your own treatment or anything like that okay?
 Do you remember what I said earlier about spirit respecting boundaries?
 They wouldn’t impose on your treatment rest assured!
 On another occasion, not long after that, I’d just finished making a good friend of mine a crystal grid, and as always, took a photo of it to send to them, but when I looked closer at the image, there was a face in the crystal ball also.
 I’m not sure if it was the grain of the wood or what, as I never sensed anything with me on this occasion, but if you look closely you can see the pupils on the face, it was an unexpected surprise!
 The grid was set up at 1:00am, when everyone else in my family were in bed.
 So, it wasn’t a reflection of any of them, and it looks absolutely nothing like myself!
 I have an album full of orbs that I have captured, as I like to look back at them.
 Even though I Like being creative in the methods I mentioned above, I normally just keep that as something I do just for fun and relaxation.
 Although, just after I’d finished aligning my sister-in-law’s chakras with the crystals, not too long ago actually.
 I decided to take a pic on my phone; which was in my living room, next door – (with her permission of course!) because I could sense a lovely atmosphere around her.
 The result was a pink orb, which was lovely as it was her upper heart chakra that had been blocked at the start of her treatment, and so I had also asked the angels for assistance.
 With pink representing Archangel Chamuel.
 If during future session’s I get the same feelings, and you would like me to do the same for you, then that’s not a problem at all.
 I’ll then forward it on via text or email before you leave.
 In fact, I personally think it’s a lovely gift to take away with you!

 Carrying on though, I decided to run creating my artwork alongside pursuing what I felt was my true calling, and the one that my tummy kept telling me was the correct path for me… energy healing!
 But being able to combine the therapy sessions with the energy infused art and intertwine both disciplines all from under one roof was even better for me.
 Plus, every Psychic Medium I’ve ever spoken with has told me my soul is here to help other people in this way and that I’m a light worker and a spiritual environmentalist… which could be the explanation for the fairies I saw as a child!
-I’ve even been stopped on the bus in the past and also whilst walking to school to be told I had ‘gifts’, I’ll never forget my reaction the first time one told me I was an Earth Walking Angel, I’m not kidding I almost rolled across the floor and peed my pants laughing… and I was as open minded as they come! but I was like ‘Hellooooo I say words like shit and bugger and wear ripped jeans, I don’t think so’.
+I’ve even been stopped on the bus in the past and also whilst walking to school to be told I had ‘gifts’, I’ll never forget my reaction the first time one told me I was an Earth Walking Angel as a Teen, I’m not kidding I almost rolled across the floor and peed my pants laughing… and I was as open minded as they come! but I was like ‘Hellooooo I say words like s**t and bugger and wear ripped jeans, I don’t think so’.
 The Medium smiled and said ‘Maybe so Katie, but the colours of your aura are ice blue and silver, which explains exactly why you are the way you are… super sensitive to energy and emotions and is why you have had and will continue to have the experiences you do, because you’re an inherently natural intuitive healer and spiritual counsellor’.
 Another one… a gypsy lady on the local fun fair told me when I was 14 that she knew I felt peoples emotions as my own and I’ll help many people because of this fact, she went onto also say that I have a direct link with Archangel Chamuel and will work personally with him, not via any courses I have undertaken but purely via my connection with him… hence why I had the pink orb in the room with us during the therapy session – (pictured above!) all my experiences made me decide to not procrastinate any longer and track down a training college who’d be able to give me the bona fide accredited certification in all the areas of energy therapy I was interested in, so that I could help other people ASAP – I had a car by then after all, you’d have thought after that pretty loaded revelation I might have been given a pair of wings or something wouldn’t you?

 Moving on… It’s all well and good loving what you do, but without proper certification, its human nature that people might have felt insecure as we like a badge of reassurance.
 Plus, to help other people other than my family and friends, I’d have needed insurance to be able to do so legitimately anyway.
 So, my ambition of being able to help people professionally was looking like it was going to come into fruition.
 However, it wasn’t the right time as the universe had something else in store.
 As after trying for what seemed like forever to have a baby, followed by tests to see why it wasn’t happening for us, before possibly going down the IVF route.
 One day we found out the great news that we were about to have a baby naturally.
 In which case, in due course we were holding our daughter Sapphire – (named after my September birth stone.)